SFDO-Tooling/CumulusCI/docs/managed_2gp.md

 ```

 Unlike first-generation packages, promoting a second-generation package
-doesn\'t upload a new version.
+doesn't upload a new version.
 Instead, it promotes the most recent beta
-version (found in the project\'s GitHub releases) to production status.
+version (found in the project's GitHub releases) to production status.
 Then, CumulusCI creates a new, production GitHub release, and aggregates
 release notes for that release.